dmnsgn/canvas-record/README.md

 ### new Encoder(options)

 Base Encoder class.
-All Encoders extend it and its method are called by the Recorder.
+All Encoders extend it and its methods are called by the Recorder.

 | Param   | Type                |
 | ------- | ------------------- |